matthias-wyss/lauzhack2025/README.md

 - generating documentation tailored to the project’s structure

 ### 4. Output
-The system produces:
+Specter produces **fully implemented, modular files** that already contain functions and code implementing the elements identified from the brainstorming session.
-- a fully structured `spec.md`
+These outputs include:
-- architecture diagrams or descriptions
+- backend and frontend modules
-- modular backend and frontend code
+- reusable functions corresponding to brainstormed features
-- README and developer-oriented documentation
+- automatically generated documentation and developer notes
-- optional deployment boilerplate
+- optional deployment scaffolding

 ## Tech Stack
 **Frontend**: Web app built for simplicity and rapid interaction